What is the Machinery Directive?

 These regulations also apply to self-made machines

-Which requirements or obligations must manufacturers or.
+Which requirements or obligations must manufacturers comply?
 Do you comply with the EMC directive so that you can mark your product CE?

 For the CE marking of an EMC product, the manufacturer or distributor must comply with 9 different obligations:

-• The devices must be designed and manufactured in such a way as to limit the emission of interference, taking into account the prior art.
+- The devices must be designed and manufactured in such a way as to limit the emission of interference, considering the prior art.

 Which products are affected by the Machinery Directive and must bear the CE marking?